johnsonzhang434/SeetGeek/docs/isaacreq.md

 - enter `test_user`'s email into element `#email`
 - enter `Password1$` into element `#password`
 - click element `input[type="submit"]`
-- validate that we have been redirected to /login and there is an element `#message` that says "email/password combination incorrect"
+- validate that we have been redirected to /login and there is an element `#error` that says "email/password combination incorrect"

 ## Test Case R1.P.7.2 - incorrect email